Yelp/detect-secrets/README.md

 This way, you create a
 [separation of concern](https://en.wikipedia.org/wiki/Separation_of_concerns):
-accepting that there may *currently* be secrets hiding in your large repository, but preventing this issue from getting any larger, without dealing with the potentially gargantuous effort of moving existing secrets away.
+accepting that there may *currently* be secrets hiding in your large repository (this is what we refer to as a _baseline_), but preventing this issue from getting any larger, without dealing with the potentially gargantuous effort of moving existing secrets away.